jbock-java/jbock/README.md

 }
 ````

-For brevity, we will sometimes omit the `static` keyword and the
-`@CommandLineArguments` annotation when we
-talk about this class.

 In  this case, the order of the method declarations `source()` and `dest()` matters,
 because they represent positional arguments.
 `source()` is declared first, so it represents the first argument.